for SMEs and social enterprises

 The toolkit is conceived to assist and accompany people with reconciliation needs who are seeking for new answers and perspectives about their WLB needs, as well as for SMEs willing to offer reconciliation options to their employees or upgrade their existing offer.

-In Italy, the main normative framework regarding work – life reconciliation is enunciated in Law No 53/2000 ‘provisions for the support of maternity and paternity, the right to care and education, for the coordination of time in the city’ which regulates matters about different types of leave, maternity, paternity and parental leave, right to care and education and coordination of time in the city.
+In Italy, the main normative framework regarding work – life reconciliation is enunciated in Law No 53/2000 ‘Provisions for the support of maternity and paternity, for the right to care and training and for the coordination of urban temporalities’ which regulates matters about different types of leave, maternity, paternity and parental leave, right to care and education and coordination of time in the city.
 More closely, art.
 9 (as amended by art.
 38 Law No 69/2009 of 18 June 2009) establishes the measures to conciliate work time and off-time in support of a flexible working schedule.

 Leaves are a substantial part of work – life reconciliation policies; however, they are not the only existing and recommended measure to be taken.
 Along with them, to be considered there are also measures intervening on working time, flexibility in the organization of work and care services system as well as economic transfers to support the care load, particularly with regards to childhood and births.